thschleicher/weblogic-buildpack/docs/container-wls-monitoring.md

 * Java Applications would use jstack for thread dump generation.
 Five dumps would be collected at 5 second intervals on each trigger action.
   It would use jmap to generate heap dumps.
-* Oracle HotSpot Jre is recommended for usage with the buildpack, as the openjdk version of the jvm does not contain jmap or jstack utilities.
+* Oracle HotSpot Jre is recommended for usage with the buildpack, as the Openjdk version of the jvm does not contain jmap or jstack utilities.
 * Ruby Applications would require x-ray gem to capture thread dumps.
 There is no jmap equivalent to generate heap dumps for Ruby.
 * The Stats script collections top, vmstat, mpstat, iostat, ps and environment log information as part of the dumpStats action.